+Title: M/506/1914 Deliver a presentation

+Level: 3

+Credit Value: 3

+GLH: 17

-Title: M/506/1914 Deliver a presentation Level: 3 Credit Value: 3 GLH: 17 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the principles underpinning the delivery of presentations Analyse the advantages and limitations of different methods of, and media for, making presentations Explain how the type and size of the audience affects the delivery of a presentation Explain the factors to be taken into account in developing contingency plans when delivering presentations Explain voice projection and timing techniques when delivering presentations Explain the factors to be taken into account in responding to questions from an audience Explain different methods for evaluating the effectiveness of a presentation Be able to prepare to deliver a presentation Confirm the layout of the venue and correct functioning of equipment and resources prior to making a presentation Develop contingency plans for potential equipment and resource failure Take action to ensure that the presentation fits the time slot available
+Learning Outcomes The learner will: Assessment Criteria The learner can:

+Understand the principles underpinning the delivery of presentations 1.1 Analyse the advantages and limitations of different methods of, andmedia for, making presentations 1.2 Explain how the type and size of the audience affects the delivery of a presentation 1.3 Explain the factors to be taken into account in developing contingency plans when delivering presentations 1.4 Explain voice projection and timing techniques when delivering presentations 1.5 Explain the factors to be taken into account in responding to questions from an audience 1.6 Explain different methods for evaluating the effectiveness of a presentation

+Be able to prepare to deliver a presentation 2.1 Confirm the layout of the venue and correct functioning of equipment and resources prior to making a presentation 2.2 Develop contingency plans for potential equipment and resource failure 2.3 Take action to ensure that the presentation fits the time slot available

-, , , , 3.
-Be able to deliver a presentation 3.1 Speak clearly and confidently, using language that is appropriate for the topic and the audience 3.2 Vary their voice tone, pace and volume appropriately when delivering a presentation 3.3 Use body language in a way that reinforces messages 3.4 Use equipment and resources effectively when delivering a presentation 3.5 Deliver a presentation within the agreed timeframe 3.6 Respond to questions in a way that meets the audience's needs 3.7 Evaluate the effectiveness of a presentation Additional information about this unit N/A Unit aim (s) This unit aims to develop the knowledge and skills required to deliver a presentation.
+1 3.
+Be able to deliver a presentation 3.1 Speak clearly and confidently, using language that is appropriate for the topic and the audience 3.2 Vary their voice tone, pace and volume appropriately when deliveringa presentation 3.3 Use body language in a way that reinforces messages 3.4 Use equipment and resources effectively when delivering a presentation 3.5 Deliver a presentation within the agreed timeframe 3.6 Respond to questions in a way that meets the audience's needs 3.7 Evaluate the effectiveness of a presentation Additional information about this unit N/A Unit aim (s) This unit aims to develop the knowledge and skills required to deliver a presentation.
 Upon completion of this unit, learners will be able to prepare for and deliver a presentation.
-Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ) Details of the relationship of the unit Pusinger & Administration (2012) National Details of the relationship of the unit and relevant national occupational Business & Administration (2013) National Occupational Standards: standards CFABAA623 Deliver a presentation
+Assessment requirements specified by Skills CFA Assessment Strategy a sector or regulatory body (if appropriate) Competence units (S/NVQ) Details of the relationship of the Business & Administration (2013) National unitand relevant national Occupational Standards: occupational standards CFABAA623 Deliver a presentation

-Title: T/506/1915 Create bespoke business documents Level: 3 Credit Value: 4 GLH: 23 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand how to create bespoke business documents Explain the use of bespoke business documents Describe the factors to be taken into account in selecting the appropriate method of presenting a business document Describe the use of technology to create bespoke business documents Explain the purpose and requirements of corporate identity in bespoke business documents Analyse different design techniques used to create attractive bespoke business documents Explain the factors to be taken into account in evaluating the impact of bespoke business documents Be able to design bespoke business documents 2.1 Confirm the purpose, nature, content, style, quality standards, audience and deadline of the document 2.2 Identify the optimum method of presenting the document Create design options that meet the specification Z.4 Take into account feedback from stakeholders
+Title: T/506/1915 Create bespoke businessdocuments Level: 3 Credit Value: 4 GLH: 23 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand how to create bespoke business documents 1.1 Explain the use of bespoke business documents 1.2 Describe the factors to be taken into account in selecting the appropriate method of presenting a business document 1.3 Describe the use of technology to create bespoke business documents 1.4 Explain the purpose and requirements of corporate identity in bespoke business documents 1.5 Analyse different design techniques used to create attractive bespoke business documents 1.6 Explain the factors to be taken into account in evaluating the impact of bespoke business documents Be able to design bespoke business documents 2.1 Confirm the purpose, nature, content, style, quality standards, audience and deadline of the document 2.2 Identify the optimum method of presenting the document 2.3 Create design options that meet the specification 2.4 Take into account feedback from stakeholders